gif007/nextjs-with-firebase/README.md

 ## Getting Started

-Create a firebase project and initialized it with email and password authentication and a firestore.
+Create a firebase project and initialize it with email and password authentication and a firestore.

 Create a file in the libs directory called firebaseConfig.js and export an object called firebaseConfig that you obtain from your firebase console.